 Study group discussion responses: We will form 5-6 member study groups in order to have some contact time outside the class in which course work maybe discussed and small assignments completed as a group.
 The study groups will be expected to meet once a week and 4 discussion reports will be due during the term (see outline for due dates).
-For each report, I will give you specific things to get done and will be looking for those things for the evaluation or grading.
+For each report, I will give you assignments and will be looking for timely responses for the evaluation or grading.
 All members of the group will receive the same grade for the assignment.

-Sometimes, group members feel that not everyone in the group is working to their best and so it is not fair for everyone in the group to receive the same grade for an assignment.
+Note: Sometimes, group members feel that not everyone in the group is working to their best and so it is not fair for everyone in the group to receive the same grade for an assignment.
 If such is the case for your group, you can choose (as a group) to award individual grades for the report.
 If the group decides that it is not fair that every person receives the same grade for a particular report, I will let the group decide on grades for each member.
 For example, if the group grade on a particular assignment is 85 and there are 5 members in the group, the group will have a total of 425 points (85 times 5) to spread among its members.
 The group can then negotiate with all members and spread out the total points to all members in any way the group sees fits, as long as all members agree to the point spread.
 The only requirement is that the group negotiates who gets what grade and that all members of the group give me a written agreement to the point spread.
 It will be the responsibility of the group to notify me of the point spread if they wish to use this alternative.

-Class Presentations: (6% - graduate students only) Psy550 students will be required to create a 15 min presentation related to the course materials on a topic of their choosing.
-Presentations should be designed to share in depth study on an area related to behavioral neuroendocrinology not directly covered in the lectures.
+Class Presentations: (10% - graduate students only) Psy550 students will work in study groups to investigate a topic of shared interest related to behavioral endocrinoloty.
+They will be required to create a 30 min presentation following self-study and research on this topic through the term.
+Presentations should be designed to share your in depth study with the undergraduate class.
+In addition, each students will be required to submit a brief (3-5 pages) write-up of their work along with copies of slides/overheads from the presentation that reflect their contribution to the project.
 Topics for presentations are due beginning of the second class of week 3 (October 15th).
-If two or more students have the same idea for a presentation, the one that informs me first (by email) will have exclusive rights to the idea.
+If two or more groups have the same idea for a presentation, the group that informs me first (by email) will have exclusive rights to the topic.
 You are encouraged to confer with me about the choice of topics, the research involved and the preparation of the presentation.
-Accompanying write-up and copies of slides, overheads, etc. are due on the day of your presentation.
-Presentations will be worth 6% of the final grade.
+Accompanying write-ups and copies of slides, overheads, etc. are due on the day of your presentation.
 The instructor reserves the right to keep copies of the presentations for use in future courses.

-Of necessity, the class presentations will be spread out through the latter part of the term; some presentation will have to take place earlier in the term than others.
-Dates of individual presentations will be decided by the instructor/TA.
-In addition, while assessing/grading the presentations, we will be sure to keep in mind the amount of time (into the term) each student got for preparation of this assignment.
+Of necessity, the class presentations will be spread out through the latter part of the term; some presentations will have to take place earlier in the term than others.
+Date of each presentation will be decided by the instructor based on the topic being discussed.
+As such, while assessing/grading the presentations, I will be sure to keep in mind the amount of time (into the term) each group got for preparation of this assignment.
+Individual grades will be assigned for this project.